 Scientists noted, “The approach could be used to observe fishing behavior around other marine protected areas and to track whether the bans force fishers into other sensitive ecosystems.
 It could even serve as a deterrent to violating fishing restrictions.”

-“If we want to continue to catch fish, we have to create places where there is no fishing.
+“If we want to continue to catch fish, we have to create places without fishing.
 We’re protecting the sea’s ability to heal itself and ensuring our own economic health in the process – both in the short and long term.”

 This research was funded by the Stanford Woods Institute for the Environment’s Environmental Venture Projects program and Oceans 5.

-The study, published in Frontiers in Ecology and Environment.
+The study was published in Frontiers in Ecology and Environment.